Nithur-M/work-from-anywhere/developer-jobs.md

 <li align="left">Previous participation in hackathons</li>
 <li align="left">Curious about new libraries and frameworks</li>
 <li align="left">Passionate about clean and well-documented code</li>
 </ul><br>***<p>At Request, we are a global team building global products for an era of genuinely international finance.
 We believe that diversity and inclusion matter to our mission.</p><p>We want to work with people who can bring different perspectives rooted in their unique cultures, experiences, lifestyles, and challenges.
 We are committed to building a safe workplace where everyone feels empowered to bring their authentic selves.</p><p>As an employer, we want to create an accessible and inclusive experience for potential hires.
-Please let us know if there are any adjustments we can make to assist you during the hiring and interview process.<br></p><h3></h3><br><h3><b>WHY WORK WITH REQUEST?</b></h3><p>ð¯Being on the frontier of this new and exciting technology, you will be given a chance to lead the way forward!</p><p>ðÂ You will have the opportunity to work in a team that wants to have a lasting impact on the way we experience finance tomorrow</p><p>ðThe team is inclusive, with inspirational and international colleagues</p><p>ðÂ We all work remotely and love to meet as frequently as possible, with at least three company-wide reunions per year.</p><p>ðï¸Â Unlimited vacation days with a mandatory minimum of 20/year.</p><br/><br/>Please mention the word **DELECTABLE** and tag RMzQuODIuMTUxLjY= when applying to show you read the job post completely (#RMzQuODIuMTUxLjY=).
+Please let us know if there are any adjustments we can make to assist you during the hiring and interview process.<br></p><h3></h3><br><h3><b>WHY WORK WITH REQUEST?</b></h3><p>ð¯Being on the frontier of this new and exciting technology, you will be given a chance to lead the way forward!</p><p>ðÂ You will have the opportunity to work in a team that wants to have a lasting impact on the way we experience finance tomorrow</p><p>ðThe team is inclusive, with inspirational and international colleagues</p><p>ðÂ We all work remotely and love to meet as frequently as possible, with at least three company-wide reunions per year.</p><p>ðï¸Â Unlimited vacation days with a mandatory minimum of 20/year.</p><br/><br/>Please mention the word **DELECTABLE** and tag RMmEwNjoyZWMwOjE6OjEzNw== when applying to show you read the job post completely (#RMmEwNjoyZWMwOjE6OjEzNw==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>